-The coordinator must submit:

-- the following 'progress report(s)': - a progress report by 30/01/2016, covering the period from month 1 to month 12 - any other 'deliverables' identified in Annex 1, in accordance with the timing and conditions set out in it.
+The coordinator must submit the 'deliverables' identified in Annex 1, in accordance with the timing and conditions set out in it.

-If the coordinator breaches any of its obligations under this Article, the Agency may apply any of the measures described in Section 5 of Chapter 3 of the Framework Partnership Agreement.
+If the coordinator breaches any of its obligations under this Article, the Agency may apply any of the measures described in Section 5 of the Framework Partnership Agreement.